johannilsson/sthlmtraveling/README.markdown

 Credits
 -------
-* App icon, concepts & ideas Olof Brickarp
+* App icon, concepts & ideas [Olof Brickarp](http://www.yay.se)
 * Icons by [Fredrik Broman](http://fredrikbroman.com)
-* Feedback, suggestions & test by [Swedroid users](http://swedroid.se)
 * Also great thanks to my Twitter and Flickr followers for their suggestions and feedback
+* The [STHLM Traveling community](https://plus.google.com/communities/112536937011202734088) for endless testing and feedback.

 License
 -------